Momentum-Team-12/questionbox-team-thunder-back-end/README.md

 ## List all answers

+Returns list of all answers.

-Anonymous / guest and logged in users will see all answers.
+User can be anonymous / guest or logged in.

 ### Request